reefactor/brainfood_reference/README.md

 And so there're [plenty of them online](https://www.google.com/search?q=mental+models)

 #### Gradient ascent along steep learning curve
-> You learn the most when you feel like you're the most stupid person in the room

 > To attain knowledge, add things everyday.
 To attain wisdom, remove things everyday
 > -- Lao Zi